 The findings inform discussions with governments and development partners to determine what support is needed to strengthen technical and institutional capacity, provide information to target trainees, and develop training programs at the Learning Centers (LCs).
 They also inform future engagements and actions to pursue with countries, including revisions of laws, policies, and implementation arrangements.

-CSFAs have been conducted in China, Mongolia, Tonga and Samoa, and are underway for Vietnam, Indonesia and the Philippines.
+CSFAs have been conducted in China, Mongolia, Samoa, Tonga, and Vietnam, and are underway for Indonesia and the Philippines.